IAMconsortium/pyam/doc/source/index.rst

-The open-source Python package |pyam| :cite:`Gidden:2019:pyam` provides a suite of tools and functions for analyzing and visualizing input data (i.e., assumptions/parametrization) and results (model output) of integrated-assessment scenarios.
+The open-source Python package |pyam| :cite:`Gidden:2019:pyam` provides a suite of tools and functions for analyzing and visualizing input data (i.e., assumptions/parametrization) and results (model output) of integrated-assessment scenarios, energy systems analysis, and sectoral studies.

 Key features:
 ~~~~~~~~~~~~~

  - Simple analysis of timeseries data in the IAMC format (more about it `here`_)
-   with an interface similar in feel and style to the widely
+   with an interface similar in feel & style to the widely
-   used `pandas.DataFrame`_
+   used :py:class:`pandas.DataFrame`
  - Advanced visualization and plotting functions (see the `gallery`_)
- - Diagnostic checks for scripted validation of scenario data and results
+ - Features for scripted validation & processing of scenario data
+   and results

 The source code for |pyam| is available on `Github`_.